 5. Automate Saving and Investing

 One problem that many people struggle with its having the discipline to put money into their 401k or IRA consistently.
 The best way to overcome that is to have the money automatically deducted from your bank account every month.
 That way you don’t have to think about it, put it off, or forget about it.

-When your saving is automated, there is no thought involved and no need to exercise discipline.
+When your saving and investing are automated, there is no thought involved and no need to exercise discipline.
 The deposit is done for you and you don’t even miss it.

 6. Catch Up Contributions